2013 Lexus IS Interior

 The 2013 Lexus IS 250 sedan comes with standard features that include push-button start, dual-zone automatic climate control and a 13-speaker stereo with a six-disc CD changer, Bluetooth phone and audio connectivity, satellite radio and a USB port.
 Most options are grouped into packages, which include features like rain-sensing windshield wipers, wood trim, a power rear sunshade, navigation, a backup camera and a Mark Levinson audio system.

 Reviewers are divided on the Lexus IS’ interior features.
 They like that most of the controls are intuitive, but a few test drivers note that features like the iPod interface and optional navigation system could be easier to use.
-One reviewer was also disappointed by the optional Mark Levinson stereo’s sound quality.
+One reviewer is also disappointed by the optional Mark Levinson stereo’s sound quality.

 - "Controls throughout the cabin are intuitive and easy to use, as is the optional touchscreen navigation system.
 The iPod interface, on the other hand, can be a bit frustrating to use." -- Edmunds